aquasecurity/tracee/docs/docs/outputs/output-options.md

 5. **sort-events**

     This makes it possible to sort the events as they happened.
 Especially in systems where Tracee tracks lots of events, it can happen that they are received unordered.
+More information is provided in the [ordering-event](../advanced/ordering-events.md) section of the documentation.
     ```
     output:
         options: